dhrutibhudia97/Battleship-Game/README.md

 Battleships game is based on a 2 player board game in which users take turns to guess where the ship is on their game board and if they guess correctly they destroy the ship.
 More info about this game can be found here: https://en.wikipedia.org/wiki/Battleship_(game)

-This game varies slightly by firstly being 1 player so the user is just guessing where the computer's ships are.
+This game varies slightly by firstly being 1-player so the user is just guessing where the computer's ships are.
-The different symbols of the board represent the different states the locations on the board can be in.
+The different symbols on the board represent the different states the locations on the board can be in.

 - Initially, the board is printed, and all positions are filled with "o" which represents an empty space that can be hit.
 - Once the users guess a valid row and column number, this coordinate on the board is checked to see if that position is empty in which case the "o" turns to "-" representing a wrong guess.